Focus Area: Capacity Building

 Impact: Improved accuracy and uniformity in causality determination for clinical trials

 - Review current best practices for causality determination

 - Complete guidance document, case studies and training modules

 - Conduct trainings

-- April 2014 – The MRCT Center partnered with the Indian Society for Clinical Research to establish a Causality Workgroup.
-The co-chairs of the workgroup are Usharani Pingali of the Nizam’s Institute of Medical Sciences and Shoibal Mukherjee of Quintiles.
-Other integral members of workgroup include Anirban Roy Chowdhury of Merck, Ritika Bajaj of Biogen, and Veena Jaguste of Amgen.
+- April 2014: The MRCT Center partnered with the Indian Society for Clinical Research to establish a Causality Workgroup.
+The co-chairs of the workgroup are Usharani Pingali (Nizam’s Institute of Medical Sciences) and Shoibal Mukherjee (Quintiles).
+Other integral members of workgroup include Anirban Roy Chowdhury (Merck), Ritika Bajaj (Biogen), and Veena Jaguste (Amgen).

-- October 2014 – Training modules and practical scenarios produced to ensure investigators and other experts tasked with adjudicating causality are up-to-date on the latest methods in causality determination and have practical scenarios to refer to in their work.
+- October 2014: Developed training modules and practical scenarios to ensure investigators and other experts tasked with adjudicating causality understand methodology used in causality determination and have experience with practical examples of case studies.

 – Background of causality determination

 – Important definitions